 On the heels of his impressive sophomore record, Nagy was given the honor of performing at B.B.
 King’s Blues Club in Memphis the following year for the Blues Hall of Fame Induction Ceremony (with icons the likes of Buddy Guy and Allen Toussaint present) as his star continued to rise.

 Nagy's third release, Stranded, an eclectic blend of original blues, soul, and r&b released in Feb 2015, received four stars from Soul Bag, DownBeat, as well as high praise from Vintage Guitar, Blues in Britain and more.
 Stranded also spent 14 weeks at Number One and seven consecutive months in the Top Ten on the Root Music Soul/R&B charts.
 In high rotation on XM/Sirius and spinning on hundreds of stations around the globe, Stranded most recently made DownBeat's Best of 2015 and was listed the #2 album of the year for Root Music Report's Soul and R&B charts.
-Stranded is a recording that continues to win Greg Nagy international attention and acclaim and his live shows are not to be missed!
+Stranded is a recording that continues to win Greg Nagy international attention and acclaim.

 Greg was a performing, writing, producing, and recording member of the acclaimed Michigan Band Root Doctor for five years.
-Their album Change Ours Way was nominated for a BMA in the Soul Blues Category charted in the Top Ten for Living Blues Radio Charts.
+Their album Change Ours Way was nominated for a BMA in the Soul Blues Category and charted in the Top Ten for Living Blues Radio Charts in 2007.
 Greg has also recorded a duet with Georgia Music Hall Of Famer E.g. Kight on her BMA nominated release entitled Bad Times (produced by Paul Hornsby).
-Most recently he recorded guitar and vocals for the Grammy winning artist Bobby Murray (Etta James, Albert Collins, and former Etta James's); a song Bobby and his wife wrote about Bobby's tenure of 23 years with the legendary Etta James, entitled Love Letter.
+Most recently he recorded guitar and vocals for the Grammy winning artist Bobby Murray.
+On this release, Greg sings the title track which is a song about Bobby's former boss of 23 years, the great Etta James.
 Love Letters From Detroit won a DMA (Detroit Music Award) in 2022.
-He also recorded vocals on a track with Ronnie Earl and Nick Taborias on Nick's soon to be released album.
-Most recently Nagy is touring with Larry McCray...
+He also has recorded vocals on a track with Ronnie Earl and Nick Taborias on Nick's soon to be released album.
+Most recently Nagy is touring with the Larry McCray Band...